Top 10 Reasons Why Your Home isn't Selling!

 An overpriced home is a guaranteed way of scaring away potential buyers..

 2. Poor Quality Photos and Video

 The internet is usually the first stop many people make when researching about almost anything: from booking vacations to books, and even real estate.
 More than 90% of home buyers start their research online, and what they find on the internet is usually what will prompt them to call up a real estate agent to schedule a visit to the property.
 In the same vein, if they don’t like what they find online, you can be sure they won’t be scheduling a visit to see your home.

 Poorly taken photographs and videos is a sure way of scaring off potential buyers.
 Typically, an experienced realtor will ensure that you have excellent photos and videos of your home.
 As a seller, it is also recommended to ask the realtor what kind of photo equipment they use and even ask for a sample of their work.
 If you find that the quality of media they produce is low, you can supplement it by hiring a professional photographer of your own.

 3. Dirt and Grime

 You’ve probably walked through someone’s house and thought to yourself, “Wow this place is filthy!”.
 If this has happened to you in the past, you’ve likely done everything you could to get out of there as soon as possible.
-Imagine if a potential buyer walks through your home and thinks the same thing?
+Imagine if a potential buyer walks into your home and thinks the same thing?

 When inspecting a home for sale, some buyers will even walk through your bathroom and open kitchen equipment such as the oven and refrigerator.
 The presence of dirty burners and oven filled with burnt food and grime will not give a lasting impression, causing the buyer to want to leave immediately.
-It gives a poor perception on the owner, causing the buyer to think that the home has been neglected.
+It gives a poor perception of the owner, causing the buyer to think that the home has been neglected.
 What’s worse is that it will also leave them wondering what else in your home you haven’t been taking care of before you put it on the market.

 4. Foul Odour